20 Best Ski Resorts In Canada: Experts Guide

 At a place like Revelstoke, it’s common to see someone tear down the mountain and huck a backflip off a cat track under the Stoke Chair.
 The skiers and boarders on this mountain can rip.
 Over the years, Revelstoke has become a mecca for die-hard skiers and boarders.

-Revelstoke town is far from the prettiest Canadian ski town, and while there are a handful of hotels, cabins, and restaurants, it still leaves a lot to be desired.
-To us, that’s why we love Revy, but to those looking for a full ski vacation with the family that you can get in the Alps or in Aspen, Revy might feel disappointing.
-It’s not a complete holiday package for the family, but a destination for experts and advanced riders to check off the list.
+That’s why we love Revy, but those looking for a full ski vacation with the family you can get, like in the Alps, Whistler, or Colorado, may be disappointed.
+It’s not a complete holiday package for the family but a destination for experts and advanced riders to check off the list.

 Mont Tremblant